lucianosrp/lucianosrp.github.io/_posts/public/2024-02-25-airport-compass.md

 This figure represents the distribution of the orientation of every street of major cities.

-I like how it gives a quick representation of each cities' layout and how evident are the various levels of entropy.
-You can easily recognise the cities which have a complex system of streets those who have a simpler grid layout.
+I like how it gives a quick representation of each city's layout and how evident are the various levels of entropy.
+You can easily recognise the cities which have a complex system of streets and those who have a simpler grid layout.

-Shortly after seeing this chart, I immediately though of replicating this view for airports' traffic worldwide.
+Shortly after seeing this chart, I immediately thought of replicating this view for airports' traffic worldwide.